Ctt011/CuisineCritique/README.md

 ---
 ## 1. Introduction

-Food is a universal language, and analyzing recipes allows us to explore cultural diversity and user preferences.
-This project leverages data from Food.com to investigate the relationship between cuisines and recipe ratings.
+Food is the epitome of universal language and culture, and analyzing recipes allows us to explore cultural diversity and user preferences.
+This project leverages data from Food.com to investigate whether there is a relationship between cuisines of a certain ethnic type and their general perceived taste response of either a favorable rating or a not-so  favorable response with a lower taste rating.Although there are limitless and varying factors which could skew results one way or another, such as taste preferences among individuals, we were curious to see the relationships that exists for recipes’ tastes preferences in regards to its’ ethnic origin.

 ### Research Question:
 **Do cuisines significantly affect recipe ratings, and which cuisines are most likely to be rated highly?**

 ---
 ## About the Data

+To start exploring taste preferences among ethnic groups, we have two datasets to work with.
+The first dataset contains approximately 84k recipes and their respective recipe names, preparation time, number of ingredients and steps, as well as other information such as nutritional content and descriptive data in tag.
+We were particularly interested in how in `n_steps`, prep time as we were curious to see how this impacted taste preferences.
+For the second dataset, there were over 730k rating records, with primary interest in the user rating and pertinent data submitted in the ‘tag’ column that could potentially give  us more insight into our research.

 The analysis is based on two datasets:
 1. **`RAW_recipes.csv`**: Contains detailed information about recipes, including their names, preparation time, ingredients, steps, and tags.